Re-Thinking Inverse Graphics With Large Language Models: Further Numeric-Head Details

 \section{Further Numeric-Head Details}

-Our numeric head is composed of a tanh layer, followed by a linear layer, a GELU activation, and a final linear projection.
-The final LLaMA hidden state is passed through an RMS norm~\citep{rms_norm} before it is shared between the token head and numeric head, which re-scales but does not re-center the embedding.
+Our numeric head is composed of a \mbox{\texttt{tanh}} layer, followed by a linear layer, a \mbox{\texttt{GELU}} activation, and a final linear projection.
+The final LLaMA hidden state is passed through an RMS norm~\citep{rms_norm} before it is shared between the token head and numeric head, which rescales but does not recenter the embedding.

 During training, the locations of these tokens in the ground-truth sequence are known so they can be masked to apply the MSE loss.
-During sampling, the position of these tokens is not pre-known and dependent on the generated sequence.
-We first generate the token-only sequence and then substitute the estimated numbers back in with a second pass.
+During sampling, the position of these tokens is not pre-known and is dependent on the generated sequence.
+We first generate the token-only sequence and then substitute the estimated numbers back in a single additional pass.